The Secret Cost of Not Implementing an ERP System Revealed06 Dec 2017 | by Brett Mundell

 - Better customer satisfaction

 An often overlooked calculation and discussion is ‘what is the cost of doing nothing?’
-When companies go to market to find and implement a new ERP solution they do so for a number of reasons:
+When companies go to the market to find and implement a new ERP solution they do so for a number of reasons:

 - Islands of information – multiple solutions that are not integrated.
 This creates risk associated with separate silos of data and information.
 It becomes difficult to get a consolidated view of operations.